ncl-teu/kadrtt-test-plan/README.md

 ## Trouble shooting
 - If goproxy is not working, type `docker run -d -p80:8081 goproxy/goproxy` or `docker system prune -a` and then `testground daemon`.
 - Or, see [here](https://docs.testground.ai/v/master/runner-library/local-docker/troubleshooting#troubleshooting)
+- If peer containers are running due to unexceptional finish in tesground, kill them by `docker stop $(docker ps -q)`